 Vaser Liposuction has become increasingly popular because the specialized ultrasound technology increases the accuracy of the procedure and minimizes damage to the surrounding tissue, which results in less bruising and pain compared to traditional liposuction.
 Also, since the fat cells are specifically targeted, the result is much more sculpted and smoother than traditional liposuction.
 Vaser Liposuction can be performed in many areas of the body, including the abdomen, back, arms, flanks, neck, thighs, calves, ankles, hips, buttocks, and under the chin.

 Like other liposuction techniques, it is important to note that Vaser Liposuction is not a weight loss solution.
-The procedure is intended to contour the body and reduce stubborn excess fat.
-You must already be within your target weight before you consider undergoing this procedure.
+The procedure is intended to contour the body, reduce stubborn excess fat, and reveal muscle tone underneath the fat.
+You must already be healthy and within your target weight before you consider undergoing this procedure.
+It

 To begin the procedure, your surgeon injects a saline-anesthetic solution mixture or tumescent solution directly into treatment areas.
 This solution is used to expand the fat compartment and tightens small blood vessels.
 It also helps to start the breakdown of the fat cells and protects other tissues.
 Tiny incisions are then created in the targeted area to insert the Vaser ultrasonic probes.
 The vibration from the ultrasound will break down the fat.
 Once the fat is broken down, your surgeon will use a small cannula to remove the fat cells and liquid.
 Because the fat is broken down with the ultrasound, the fat extraction with the liposuction cannula is easier and less traumatic than in traditional liposuction.